jessicarush/react-notes/notes.md

 There is a new way to render your app using `createRoot` which is from `react-dom/client`.

 Note that in strict dev mode, react calls some of the code twice.
 This will result in double console logs and API calls.
-It is a mechanism to help you verify that you have implemented proper "cleanup" if needed.
+It is a mechanism to help you verify that you have implemented proper "cleanup" code in effects (if needed).
 See: [Synchronizing with Effects](https://react.dev/learn/synchronizing-with-effects#step-3-add-cleanup-if-needed).

 This behaviour won't happen in the production build.
 You can disable strict mode temporarily to turn it off.
+That being said, you shouldn't.
+This feature is meant to help you catch bugs from not defining proper abort/cancel/cleanup code in Effects.

 ```jsx